Women in Panama: Panamanian culture

 Young women in Panama, particularly those who are single, are regarded as persons with "very high symbolic status", including giving them roles as Carnaval Queens.
-One particular example of this type of reverence of female adolescents is the celebration of the inna suid by the Kuna Indians, which is a three-day celebration of the adolescent girls' coming of age.
+One particular example of such reverence of female adolescents is the celebration of the inna suid by the Guna people, which is a three-day celebration of the adolescent girls' coming of age.

-Some Panamanian women occupy high positions in the field of the professions, education, and government service.
+Some Panamanian women occupy high positions in a range of professions, including education and government service.
 Panama had a female president as their national leader, in the person of Mireya Moscoso, who was Panama's first female president, serving from 1999 to 2004.

-The literacy rate (as of 2015) is estimated at 94.4% for females and 95.7% males (aged 15 and over).
+The literacy rate (as of 2015) is estimated at 94.4% for females and 95.7% for males (aged 15 and over).

 Family life

-In common with other Latin American countries, cohabitation is today very common in Panama, and most children are born to unmarried women: in the 2000s, 58,5% of births were to cohabiting mothers, 24,4% to married mothers, and 17,1% to single mothers (not living with a partner).
-But unlike other countries in the region, births outside of marriage have been the majority for decades: in the 1970s only 30,4% of children were born inside of marriage.
+As in other Latin American countries, cohabitation is today very common in Panama, and most children are born to unmarried women: in the 2000s, 58.5% of the children were born to cohabiting mothers, 24.4% to married mothers, and 17.1% to single mothers (not living with a partner).
+But unlike other countries in the region, births outside of marriage have been the majority for decades: in the 1970s, only 30.4% of children were born inside of marriage.
 The total fertility rate (TFR) is 2.38/children born per woman (as of 2014).